Instead of just throwing your extra venison in the freezer, take some extra time and learn about canning venison.

 Here's how you do it

-The first thing you will want to do is cut up your venison, removing any excess connective tissue or fat, into the size you want.
+The first thing you will want to do is cut up your venison, removing any excess connective tissue, silver skin or fat, into the size you want.
 Cubed meat works great, but you can adjust the size of your cuts to suit your needs.
 It is a good idea to think about the recipes you may want to prepare with the canned venison in the future during this step.
 Cutting the meat into the sizes recipes call for before canning will save you time and energy when you are ready to cook.

 This is also a good time to chop any vegetables that you may want to include in the jars of meat for extra flavoring.
 This step is not required, but some common additions that add good flavor include onion and garlic.

-Next, carefully wipe down the rims of the jars with a damp paper towel.
+Next, carefully wipe down the rims of the jars with a damp cloth or paper towel.
 You do not want to leave any meat juice or residue behind which may interfere with the sealing process.
 Place warmed lids on every jar and firmly screw bands on top then place the cans into your pressure canner.

 Follow your pressure canner's instructions to finish preparing and sealing the jars correctly.
 It is important to note your area's elevation as this affects both the time of sealing and the pressures required to safely preserve your venison.
-The general rule of thumb for altitudes is 1,000 feet and below is ten pounds of pressure for one hour and 30 minutes for quart-sized jars.
+The general rule of thumb for altitudes is 1,000 feet and below is ten pounds of pressure for one hour and 30 minutes of processing time for quart-sized jars.

 Once the jars have sealed and cooled, give them a quick rinse (if desired), wipe them dry, and clearly label the type of meat and date of canning on the jars.
 Store your canned venison in a cool, dry place and you will have fresh meat available whenever you want it.
 Canning venison also eliminates the chance of losing meat due to a power outage or freezer failure.